hanru/ansible-debianinit/README.md

 Whether to enable the unattended upgrades which will automatically upgrade the system on a daily basis.
 Please note that servers should still be taken care of even if this feature is enabled.
 For example, some new packages (esp. new Linux kernel) won't take effect unless the server is rebooted.

 By default unattended upgrades is disabled.
 It can be safely enabled on a standard system.

+    di_system_unattended_upgrades_mail_to: ''

+A string representing an email address.
+An email will be sent to this address when unattended upgrades upgrade the system or encounter problems.

+By default this setting is empty which means no email will be sent.

     di_add_users: []